maroba/findiff/README.md

 ## Matrix Representation

-For a given _FinDiff_ differential operator, you can get the matrix representation using the `matrix(shape)` method, e.g. for a small 1D grid of 10 points:
+For a given differential operator, you can get the matrix representation using the `matrix(shape)` method, e.g. for a small 1D grid of 10 points:

 ```python